An Attitude of Gratitude & Trusted Food: Serious Food Allergies at Thanksgiving

 IMPORTANT SAFETY INFORMATION

-1. Epinephrine injection, USP auto-injector contains epinephrine, a medicine used to treat allergic emergencies (anaphylaxis).
-Anaphylaxis can be life-threatening, can happen within minutes, and can be caused by stinging and biting insects, allergy injections, foods, medicines, exercise or other unknown causes.
-Symptoms of anaphylaxis may include:
+Anaphylaxis can be life threatening, can happen within minutes, and can be caused by stinging and biting insects, allergy injections, foods, medicines, exercise, or unknown causes.
+Always carry your epinephrine injection with you because you may not know when anaphylaxis may happen.
+When you have an allergic emergency (anaphylaxis)

 Share